-DUI Attorneys will attempt to negotiate a plea bargain if they feel the state does not have enough evidence against the client for the Driving Under the Influence charge or if they feel they evidence they do have is questionable.
+DUI Attorneys will attempt to negotiate a plea bargain if they feel the state does not have enough evidence against the client for the Driving Under the Influence charge, or if they think the evidence the prosecution does have is questionable.
 Instead of having the case dismissed, prosecutors would much rather be able to charge the individual with a lesser crime.
-As part of the plea bargain, the prosecutor may require the individual to pay certain fees, do community service, or enroll in an alcohol education program.
+As part of the plea bargain to a downgraded misdemeanor, the prosecutor may require the individual to pay certain fees, do community service, or enroll in an alcohol education program.

-2. What are the Benefits of Having a DUI Charge Reduced?
+2. What are the Benefits of Having a DUI Offense Dropped?

-DUI and/or DWI charges are very serious and carry very serious consequences both immediately after being convicted and well into the individual’s future.
-Having a DUI or DWI charge on an individual’s criminal record makes many aspects of their life more difficult than if they did not have the charge.
-Often, having these types of convictions can make it difficult for an individual to keep their current employment and even find future employment, especially if their job includes driving.
+DUI and/or DWI offense charges that do not get knocked down in time, are very serious and carry life-changing consequences both immediately after being convicted in court, and well into the individual’s future.
+Having a drunk or drugged driving under the influence offense on a criminal record search makes many aspects of their life more difficult than if they did not have the charge.
+Often, having these types of convictions can make it difficult for a person to keep their current employment and even find future employment, especially if their job includes driving.

-Additionally, having a criminal record with a DUI or DWI charge can make it difficult for an individual to be able to purchase car insurance they can afford or be able to purchase insurance at all.
-These long term effects are in addition to the immediate consequences an individual will face when they are convicted of a DUI or DWI charge.
+Additionally, having a criminal record with a DUI conviction can make it difficult for an individual to be able to purchase car insurance they can afford or be able to purchase insurance at all.
+These long term effects are in addition to the immediate consequences a driver will face when they are convicted, even as a first-time offender.
 Some of these immediate penalties include losing their license for a period of time, having to pay high fines, and facing the possibility of having to spend time in jail.

-Reckless driving or wet reckless charges call for much much lighter penalties and are less serious charges to have on an individual’s criminal record.
+Getting a DUI offense dropped to reckless driving or wet-reckless charges call for much much lighter penalties and are less serious charges to have on an individual’s criminal record.
 Fines are often much lower, jail time is less of a possibility, and the suspension or revocation of the license is not likely.
-Pleading to lesser charges makes it possible for the individual to pay the consequences without having to put their lives on hold or feel the repercussions of their actions into their future.
+Pleading to lesser charges makes it possible for the defendant to pay the consequences without having to put their lives on hold or feel the repercussions of their actions into their future.

 3. What is the Difference between Dry Reckless and Wet Reckless?

-When an attorney is attempting to negotiate a deal to have their client’s DUI charge reduced, there are two different reckless driving charges that may be on the table – wet reckless and dry reckless or regular reckless driving.
-It is important to keep in mind that not every state offers a wet reckless charge as a lesser charge to DUI.
-Knowing the differences between a wet reckless, reckless driving, and a DUI charge is important, especially when it comes to the penalties an individual may face now and in the future.
+When an attorney is attempting to negotiate a deal to have their client’s DUI offense reduced, there are two different reckless driving charges that may be on the table – wet reckless and dry reckless or regular reckless driving.
+It is important to keep in mind that not every state offers this deal as a lesser offense to driving under the influence.
+Knowing the differences between a wet reckless, reckless driving, and a drunk or drugged driving charge is important, especially when it comes to the penalties an individual may face now and in the future.

-4. How important is it to hire a lawyer for getting my DUI charge reduced?
+4. How important is it to hire a lawyer for getting my DUI charge knocked down?

 5. What happens if I were to plead guilty to a DUI or if I refused the breath or blood test?

-6. Ways How to Get DUI & DWI Charges Dismissed or Reduced
+6. Ways How to Get Driving Under The Influence Charges Dismissed or Reduced

 8. Why Breathalyzer Test Results May Not Be Accurate